atoav/static_contact/README.md

 # static_contact

 static_contact is a server side tool that relays http POST requests with form fields like name, email, phone and message to email targets via SMTP.
 This is meant to be a simple self-hosted solution for contact forms on static websites.
 You add a form and a little bit of javascript to a static website, it POSTs the message to a different server, does a few checks and sends it to an target adress via email.
 It is possible to connect multiple static websites to one single instance of the service.
+The most complicated thing is to get the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) authentification right – just check the Examples.

 ## Installation
 static_contact runs as a systemd-service on a local port.
 Although it would be possible to expose this directly to the web, it is recommended to run this service behind a a reverse proxy server (like nginx).